bitcoinjs/fast-dat-parser/README.md

 ### bestchain

 A best-chain filter for block headers.

-Accepts 80-byte block headers until EOF, finds the best-chain then outputs the resultant list of block hashes.
+Accepts 80-byte block headers until EOF, then finds the best-chain in the set,  and outputs the best-chain in the form of a sorted hash map [(see HMap<K, V>)](https://github.com/dcousens/fast-dat-parser/blob/master/include/hvectors.hpp).

 ## Examples